Oakwood Homeloans PPI Claim

 Oakwood Homeloans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Oakwood Homeloans.

-There are many examples of Oakwood Homeloans mis-selling PPI, some consumers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Oakwood Homeloans that it was optional.
+There are many examples of Oakwood Homeloans mis-selling PPI, some consumers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Oakwood Homeloans that it was optional.